lucasdekam/lo1/_sources/theory-lab/preparation.md

 ## Miniconda 🐍

 Python's success is due to many free packages being available.
 For example, Numpy makes mathematics fast and the Atomic Simulation Environment (ASE) has many tools for chemistry simulations.
 Sometimes different packages are incompatible with each other.
 It can then be useful to have different Python installations ("environments") that are independent of one another.
-Conda is a popular tool for managing dependencies and environments.
+Conda is a popular tool for managing Python installations.

 To get Conda you can install Anaconda or Miniconda.
 Anaconda contains some unnecessary extras whereas Miniconda is a more lightweight version.
 If you already have an Anaconda installation you don't need to install Miniconda.